-I take the TP off the roll and wind it into a plastic baggy.
+To save space, I take the TP off the roll and wind it into a plastic baggy.
 It might not be a good idea to pack such a necessity at the bottom of your big rucksack either — keep it handy!

 4. Extra Passport Photos

 You can have your passport photo reproduced into sheets of 15 at a printing shop for cheap.
-Stick a few into your money belt so you won’t have to dig for them in front of perpetually grumpy border officials.
+Stick a few into your passport so you won’t have to dig for them in front of perpetually grumpy border officials.

 6. Duct Tape

-I know, very predictable and Macguyver-esque of me, but duct tape has saved me too many times not to list (including helping keep my shoes together in Portland).
+I know, very predictable and Macgyver-esque of me, but duct tape has saved me too many times not to list (including helping keep my shoes together in Portland).
 Break a pencil and wrap some around to save space.

-7. US Dollars
+7. U.S. Dollars

 9. Small Sharpie Marker

 You can buy miniature ones at office supply stores.
-These are good for marking your belongings, labeling hostel food in the communal fridge as poisonous, and making cardboard signs in case you exceed your getting-home budget.
+These are good for marking your belongings, labeling hostel food in the communal fridge as poisonous, and making cardboard signs to hitchhike in case you exceed your getting-home budget.

 10. Clothes Line + Safety Pins